-Protecting young people in the online world means thinking beyond the School environment.
-With the advance of Internet technology, pupils increasingly will have access to personal devices not covered by School network protection and the School recognises that children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G) which means that children may consensually and/or non-consensually share indecent images, sexually harass their peers via mobile and smart technology, and view and share pornography and other harmful content whilst at School undetected.
-The School's emphasis therefore is on educating all users as to the risks involved and their obligation to act responsibly whilst online, both inside and outside of the School.
+Protecting young people in the online world means thinking beyond the College environment.
+With the advance of Internet technology, pupils increasingly will have access to personal devices not covered by College network protection and the College recognises that children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G) The College's emphasis therefore is on educating all users as to the risks involved and their obligation to act responsibly whilst online, both inside and outside of the College.